 30

 Rage like that he’d never experienced.
-Not even the time Beatriz grabbed her lipstick and said, “What you’ve got down there, handsome, is much smaller.”
-Not even the time the general censored lines about families with malnutrition.
+Not even the time Beatriz grabbed her lipstick, saying, “What you’ve got down there, handsome, is much smaller.”
+Not even the time the general censored the piece about families with malnutrition.
 “There are no poor people in Brazil,” he decreed, tearing up the pages.
-A month of work—visiting the cardboard hovels at the edge of favelas, the bony women, the kids too weak to play, and everything he’d witnessed so others could, too—would waste away inside him.
+A month of work—visiting the cardboard hovels at the edge of favelas, the bony women, the kids too weak to play, and everything else he’d witnessed would waste away inside him.
 Rage like that he’d never felt, not even . . .

 “We’re almost there.”